SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 7.3.
 User and Secret Management

-Administrative users are defined declaratively in `phoenix-cli_hypervisor_config.json`.
+Administrative users are defined declaratively in `phoenix_hypervisor_config.json`.
 Future evolution of the platform will include the introduction of a centralized and secure method for managing secrets, such as a GPG-encrypted vault, to eliminate hardcoded credentials.

+### 7.4.
+Certificate Management

+The new architecture includes a centralized and automated approach to SSL certificate management.

+*   **Internal Certificate Authority**: A dedicated LXC container (103) runs a Smallstep Step-CA instance, which acts as the internal certificate authority for the entire environment.
+*   **Automated Certificate Provisioning**: The Traefik internal proxy (LXC 102) integrates with Step-CA to automatically request, provision, and renew SSL certificates for all internal services.
+*   **Enhanced Security**: This eliminates the need for self-signed certificates and ensures that all internal communication is encrypted and secure.

+For more details on the new SSL architecture, please refer to the **[Centralized SSL Certificate Architecture Guide](../03_phoenix_hypervisor_implementation/00_guides/16_centralized_ssl_architecture.md)**.

 ## 8. Workloads & Features